plentymarkets/plentyshop-pwa/GUIDE.md

 # Detailed overview & further development guide

-Welcome to the alokai Boilerplate for the [Nuxt.js 3](https://nuxt.com/) project!
+Welcome to the Alokai Boilerplate for the [Nuxt.js 3](https://nuxt.com/) project!
 This guide will provide you with an overview of the project structure, tools, and best practices to help you get started quickly.

 ### Project Structure